Alzheimer's disease is a progressive disease that destroys memory and other important mental functions.

 Memory loss, impaired judgment and other cognitive changes caused by Alzheimer's can complicate treatment for other health conditions.
 A person with Alzheimer's disease may not be able to:

-As Alzheimer's disease progresses, brain changes begin to affect physical functions such as swallowing, balance, and bowel and bladder control.
+As Alzheimer's disease progresses to later stages, brain changes begin to affect physical functions, such as swallowing, balance, and bowel and bladder control.
 These effects can increase vulnerability to additional health problems such as:

 Preparing for your appointment

 You may decide you want to talk to your doctor about memory loss or other cognitive changes, or you may seek care at the urging of a family member who arranges your appointment and goes with you.
-You'll probably start by seeing your family doctor or general practitioner, who may refer you to a neurologist, psychiatrist or neuropsychologist for further evaluation.
+You'll probably start by seeing your family doctor or general practitioner, who may refer you to a neurologist, psychiatrist, neuropsychologist or other specialist for further evaluation.

 Because appointments can be brief and there's often a lot of ground to cover, it's a good idea to prepare ahead of time.
 Here are some suggestions to help you get ready for your appointment and understand what to expect from your doctor.